Lurker00/DX200-Firmware-Add-on/README.md

 **WARNING:** Add-ons are *not* compatible with encrypted devices!

 ## How to apply or update the add-on
+There are two packages to choose from: either Windows-only (using included AndroidTool), or any platform (using [DX200-bootable SD-card](https://github.com/Lurker00/DX200-Firmware-Add-on/tree/master/FirmwareUpdater)).
 The ZIP archive with the add-on contains `readme.txt` file with full instruction.
 Please read and follow it.

 **Note:** Updating an add-on removes additional [Magisk](https://magiskmanager.com/) modules.
 You'll have to re-install them after the update.